andersmurphy/andersmurphy-blog/resources/posts/2020-12-13-clojure-string-similarity.md

 => 0.0
 ```

-I've included this version of the cosine function that prints the workings.
+I've included this version of the cosine function that prints the intermediary workings.
 For those who want to see the step by step evaluation.

 ```Clojure
 (defn cosine [a-string b-string]